 In the pharmaceutical industry, hygiene, sanitation and efficiency are all of utmost importance throughout the entire shipping operations process.
 In regards to plastic vs wood pallets, all packaging and materials, shipping methods and routes must contribute efforts to ensure that each individual product produced and shipped meets hygiene requirements.

 Plastic pallets outperform wood pallets by a large margin.

-From a logistics and operations perspective, organisations must have robust processes in place to minimise the risk of contamination.
+From a logistics and operations perspective, organisations must have a robust process in place to minimise the risk of contamination.
 As pallets are involved in a significant amount of shipping, the type of shipping pallet used is a key part of supply chain planning.

 The Challenges Of Working With Wooden Pallets

 Wooden pallets provide a number of challenges when it comes to sanitation.
-Cleaning wooden pallets with water can lead to moisture retention, and eventually issues with mould or fungal growth.
+Cleaning wooden pallets with water can lead to moisture retention.
+This then leads to issues with mould and fungal growth.

-Reportedly, at least one of the organisations involved made a move to plastic pallets.
+Reportedly, at least one of the organisations involved with a similar potentially wooden pallet contamination issue, made the switch to plastic pallets.